ashish1993utd/Sentiment-Analysis-using-Python/README.md

 For getting the sentiment of each tweet, I used textblob library in python.

-Thus comparing the positive, negative and neutral sentiments for both the iphones and predicting the favourite one among iPhone XS and XR. iPhone XS seems to be a winner here with more percentage of positive tweeets, whereas negative tweets for both the phones are almost at par
+Thus comparing the positive, negative and neutral sentiments for both the iphones and predicting the favourite one among iPhone XS and XR. iPhone XS seems to be a winner here with more percentage of positive tweeets, whereas negative tweets for both the phones are almost at par.